-“What do you mean, 'all spell work'?” asked Harry.
+“What do you mean, 'all spell work'?”
+Harry was intrigued.

-Arthur answered, “The Black family tapestry in the sitting room was started in the middle ages.
+Arthur remembered that Harry was raised in the Muggle world, “The Black family tapestry in the sitting room was started in the middle ages.
 Sirius said the thirteenth century.
 Count the elf heads in the hall, there's at least eight generations.
 That part of London can't be more than a couple of hundred years old, so number twelve was something before there was a Grimmauld place.
 When Grimmauld place was built, the Blacks probably thought it was a good disguise and charmed it away from the Muggle world.”